Approximation of homogenized coefficients in deterministic homogenization and convergence rates in the asymptotic almost periodic setting

-\curraddr{W. J\"{a}ger, Interdisciplinary Center for Scientific Computing (IWR), University of Heidelberg, Im Neuenheimer Feld 205, 69120 Heidelberg, Germany.} \curraddr{A. Tambue, a) Department of Computing Mathematics and Physics, Western Norway University of Applied Sciences, Inndalsveien 28, Bergen 5063, Norway; b) Center for Research in Computational and Applied Mechanics (CERECAM), and Department of Mathematics and Applied Mathematics, University of Cape Town, Rondebosch 7701, South Africa; c) The African Institute for Mathematical Sciences (AIMS) and Stellenbosch University, 6--8 Melrose Road, Muizenberg 7945, South Africa} \subjclass[2000]{35B40; 46J10 } \keywords{Rates of convergence; corrector; deterministic homogenization} \dedicatory{Dedicated to the memory of V.V.
+\curraddr{W. J\"{a}ger, Interdisciplinary Center for Scientific Computing (IWR), University of Heidelberg, Im Neuenheimer Feld 205, 69120 Heidelberg, Germany.} \curraddr{A. Tambue, a) Department of Computing Mathematics and Physics, Western Norway University of Applied Sciences, Inndalsveien 28, Bergen 5063, Norway; b) Center for Research in Computational and Applied Mechanics (CERECAM), and Department of Mathematics and Applied Mathematics, University of Cape Town, Rondebosch 7701, South Africa; c) The African Institute for Mathematical Sciences (AIMS) and Stellenbosch University, 6--8 Melrose Road, Muizenberg 7945, South Africa} \curraddr{J. L. Woukeng, Interdisciplinary Center for Scientific Computing (IWR), University of Heidelberg, Im Neuenheimer Feld 205, 69120 Heidelberg, Germany.} \subjclass[2000]{35B40; 46J10 } \keywords{Rates of convergence; corrector; deterministic homogenization} \dedicatory{Dedicated to the memory of V.V.
 Zhikov, 1940-2017.}